 The Tall Ships that call Lake Michigan home are: Red Witch has 2 spars; Windy has 4 spars; Friends Good Will has 1 spar; Denis Sullivan has 3 spars; Manitou has 2 spars; Wind Dancer 2 spars; Inland Seas 2 spars; Champion 1 spar; Welcome 1 spar, and Madeline 2 spars.
 During the Tall Ships Festival could bring more from places away from Lake Michigan for a visit.

 Funny Rules for First Time Boaters? (asked 1 time)

 I don't have a list per se, but try these:

 - If you're going to puke (mainly from motion sickness), there is a whole lake to let it go in.
 Don't run down below due to embarrassment or modesty and let it go there.
-Clean up barfing into the Lake is sooo much easier.
+Cleaning up barf into the Lake is sooo much easier.

 - Don't ask us if we park somewhere when the sun goes down, and start sailing again when the sun comes up (we sail 24/7 non-stop).

 - When the boat begins to heel (as far as 45-degrees) get used to it, that's called sailing.